INFORMATION FOR CONTRIBUTORS

 Interviews.
 A hallmark of our journal, the interviews that we regularly publish have included those with Ernest J. Gaines, Robert Morgan, Fred Chappell, Lewis Nordan, Beth Henley, and Dr. Chris Chapman on celebrated African American artist Loïs Mailou Jones.

 Portfolios.
 SoQ also publishes portfolios of original artwork or photography.
 Artists and photographers interested in having their portfolios featured in SoQ should send at least ten slides and/or black and white prints of work, or digital images of 300 dpi or better.
 Recent portfolios include "The Mississippi Delta Hot Tamale Trail" (photographs); the paintings of Ulrick Jean-Pierre; "A Guided Tour through Hell: A Photographic Essay of Emmett Till's Mississippi Delta"; and "Survivors of Katrina: Portraits" (drawings) by Paul McCall.

 Special Issues.
 SoQ solicits proposals for special issues which may include essays from conferences.
 We have published special issues on such diverse topics as the African American church, Southern food and drink, country music, southern cemeteries, contemporary visual art, Southern women playwrights, and Southern film, as well as individual Southern artists and writers.
-Most recently, special issues have focused on Hurricane Katrina, the South in the Atlantic World, Poetry in the South, the Legacy of Emmett Till, and the Tennessee Williams Centennial.
-In 2013, we will publish an issue on United States Poet Laureate Natasha Trethewey.
+Most recently, special issues have focused on Hurricane Katrina, the South in the Atlantic World, Poetry in the South, the Legacy of Emmett Till, the Tennessee Williams Centennial, and United States Poet Laureate Natasha Trethewey.

 Back to the top